flhofer/dell_TB16_firmware/README.md

 ### Recovery if flashing appears to fail

-If a flashing step times out or a device disappears, do the following before retrying random combinations:
+If a flashing step gives errors, times out, or a device disappears, do the following before retrying random combinations:

 1. Wait 60-120 seconds after a timeout/error before unplugging anything.
 2. Power-cycle the dock: